Valid plane trees: Combinatorial models for RNA secondary structures with Watson-Crick base pairs: Graph of valid plane trees: Global Structure

 \section{Graph of valid plane trees: Global Structure}

-Given a primary structure $P$ this section considers the overall structure of the graph $\mathcal{G}_P$ of $P$-valid plane trees.
-We give an algorithm that produces a $P$-valid plane tree from $P$ exactly when the graph $\mathcal{G}_P$ is nonempty.
-The algorithm is greedy in the sense that it matches letters in $P$ opportunistically as it reads through the word.
+Given a primary {sequence} $P$ this section considers the overall structure of the graph $\mathcal{G}_P$ of $P$-valid plane trees.
+We give an algorithm that produces a $P$-valid plane tree from $P$ exactly when the set $\mathcal{V}(P)$ is nonempty.
+The algorithm is greedy in the sense that it matches letters in $P$ opportunistically as it reads through the sequence.
 Theorem \ref{theorem: graph is connected} shows that the graph $\mathcal{G}_P$ is connected.
-Define a graph $\mathcal{G}_P^+$ by directing each edge in $\mathcal{G}_P$ consistently with its type 2 move.
+Define a graph $\mathcal{G}_P^+$ by directing each edge in $\mathcal{G}_P$ consistent with its type 2 move.
 Corollary \ref{cor: unique sink} proves that $\mathcal{G}_P^+$ has a unique sink.
 This 2-sink is characterized in a number of different combinatorial ways in Corollary \ref{cor: characterize T_0}, including as the tree produced by the greedy algorithm.